rossrobino/domco/README.md

 ## Overview

 In contrast to other static site generators, which often require familiarization with various template file types, **domco** presents an refreshing solution.
-It enables you to utilize familiar browser APIs on the server at build time, and work undeterred by the shifts in the landscape of server side JavaScript tooling.
+It enables you to utilize HTML, CSS, and JavaScript, and work undeterred by the shifts in the landscape of server side JavaScript tooling.

+One key feature **domco** provides is the use of browser APIs on the server through the usage of [linkedom](https://github.com/WebReflection/linkedom).

 Take for instance, fetching data from a CMS and having it rendered on a page.
 Your website already handles this task smoothly in the browser.